docker/docs/datacenter/dtr/2.1/guides/install/upgrade.md

 ---
+description: Learn how to upgrade your Docker Trusted Registry
+keywords: docker, dtr, upgrade, install
 title: Upgrade DTR
-description: Learn how to upgrade your Docker Trusted Registry
-keywords:
-- docker, dtr, upgrade, install
 ---

 The first step in upgrading to a new minor version or patch release of DTR 2.0,